 The beach of Anthony Quinn is situated on the eastern coast of the island, right after Faliraki.
 This is the best beach for those who like gazing on rocks, swimming in a secluded lagoon, snorkeling, and diving.Read More Nature Sites

-The Butterfly Valley is situated 23 km southeast from Rhodes town and is one of the most verdant areas of Rhodes island, where from mid-June to mid-September we have a chance to observe the Kalimorphus Panaxia Quatripunktaria or Tigermoth in large amounts.Read More Attractions
+The Butterfly Valley is situated 23 km southeast from Rhodes town and is one of the most verdant areas of the Island, where from mid-June to mid-September we have a chance to observe the Kalimorphus Panaxia Quatripunktaria or Tigermoth in large numbers.Read More Attractions

 A small stone church of St. Nikolaos Foundoukli with unique Byzantine murals from 15th century, surrounded by centuries-old olive & plane trees on the slopes of Mt.
 Profitis Ilias.Read More